-All site options considered had similar environmental constraints in terms of being located within Glen Affric to Strathconon SPA, and in close proximity to Glen Strathfarrar SSSI and Strathglass SAC.
+constraints in terms of being located within Glen Affric to SSSI and Strathglass SAC.
 The proposed site is not deemed to result in any woodland loss.

-The proposed site is not anticipated to adversely impact the Glen Strathfarrar Road Core Path (Reference IN26.01), which passes to the north of the proposed development (subject to careful construction management).
-There are no anticipated significant effects on designated or non-designated heritage assets from the proposed site.
+The proposed site is not anticipated to adversely impact the Glen Strathfarrar Road Core Path (Reference IN26.01), which significant effects on designated or non-designated heritage assets from the proposed site.